rustleupchef/HollowKnightHardestDifficultyMod/README.md

     . if you get hit once you insta die

-    . you do one damage with nail
+    . you do 4x less damage with nail

-    . you do two damage with spell
+    . you do 4x less damage with spells

+    . everything does 4x less damage unless its damaging you

     . you have a shorter nail length